 If you do get sick - The Onset

-If you’re not feeling well, stay home and isolate so you avoid passing on illness to others.
+If you're not feeling well, stay home and isolate to avoid passing on illness to others.
 Keep yourself well-hydrated and warm.

-Elderberry & Echinacea in combination (or just individually if that’s all you have) can work well, especially at the onset of illness.
+Elderberry & Echinacea in combination (or just one of these herbs if that's all you have) can work well, especially at the onset of illness.
 Take at the very first sign of symptoms, in high doses every two or so hours during waking hours.

 Other antiviral herbs: thyme, rosemary, baptisia, propolis.

-If you still proceed into a full-blown cold or flu, stop these herbs and move onto something that better suits the situation (see below).
+If you still proceed into a full-blown cold or flu, stop these herbs and move onto something that better suits the situation (below).

 Be sure you stay well-hydrated, and let yourself truly rest.
 Your body is working hard to fend off infection.
-Minimize stress as much as possible, this includes mental angst.
+Minimize stress as much as possible, this includes mental angst such as persistent worry.

 At the first sign of cold or flu, take one of the following homeopathic remedies if they match your symptoms.